199911/hls-video-sharing/PITCHME.md

 - Open-source HTML5 player with large community
 - Good browser support (include IE)
     - Use flash to polyfill HTML5 video API for old IEs
+- Configurable Player
+    - Customize skin
+    - Customize component
+    - Customize player technology
+        - If you invert a new video format, you can implement a multiplexer to support your own video format in Video.js
 - Plugin structure
     - You can publish a video.js plugin to share your custom skin / feature
+    - Provide a better way to organize your customization

 ---